Sir-Didymus/fh-aachen_tilo/README.md

-# Tilo Exercises
+# FH Aachen TILO

-Solutions to the exercises of my Theoretical CS course.
+This repository contains code and solutions for my Theoretical CS course.